Project-NISEI/project-nisei/README.md

 `docker-compose up`

-`composer install` can be run using the following command `docker run --rm -v $(pwd):/app composer install --ignore-platform-reqs --no-scripts` or `docker run --rm -v %cd%:/app composer install --ignore-platform-reqs --no-scripts` on Windows.
+`composer install` can be run using the following command

+* `docker run --rm -v $(pwd):/app composer install --ignore-platform-reqs --no-scripts` (MacOS/Linux)
+* `docker run --rm -v %cd%:/app composer install --ignore-platform-reqs --no-scripts` (Windows)

 The commands below `composer install` can be run by prefixing the command with `docker-compose run app `.
 This will execute the command in the app container.